 RESPONSIBLE INVESTING

-The India Capital Fund has had an ethical investment policy for more than 28 years that mandates, among other things, refraining from holdings in armaments, tobacco and alcohol.
+The India Capital Fund has had an ethical investment policy for more than three decades that mandates, among other things, refraining from holdings in armaments, tobacco and alcohol.

 We believe that approach has enhanced our focus on sectors central to India’s responsible growth and strengthened investment performance.
 Portfolio companies include: